jupyterhub/jupyterhub/CONTRIBUTING.md

    ```

 2. Make sure the `python` you installed and the `npm` you installed
-   are available to you on the commandline.
+   are available to you on the command line.

    ```bash
    python -V